status-im/go-nwaku/README.md

 - DialPeer
 - AddStorePeer
-- Query
+x Query
-- Subscribe
+x Subscribe
-- Publish
+x Publish
 - ListPeers

+## Caveats

+Assumes we can spawn a child process.
+In some environments, such as on iOS, this may not be permitted.